distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 ## Knock-In Delivery Buy Wall

-A proposer offers value-creating work, but only intends to perform it if defending the proposal becomes expensive enough that non-delivery no longer pays.
+A proposer promises value-creating work, but treats delivery as the backup plan.
+Their first choice is to pass the proposal by defending the PASS/FAIL spread, collect the proposal payout, and skip the work.

 Example: a proposer asks the DAO to approve a distribution deal.
 The deal is valuable if they actually recruit the distributor and do the integration work, but costly for the proposer to deliver.
 Instead of doing the work by default, the proposer runs a buy wall that keeps PASS-ASSET above FAIL-ASSET, or above whatever PASS/FAIL spread the decision rule requires.

 If bearish traders sell only a small amount of PASS-ASSET, the proposer absorbs the flow, the proposal passes, and the proposer can skip the work but gets paid anyway.
-If bearish traders sell heavily, the proposer keeps buying under the assumption that they will not deliver.
-They stop defending and switch to delivery once total defense costs would offset the amount they get paid if the proposal passes.

-This is the attacker's benefit.
-They preserve passage while replacing an unconditional delivery obligation with a knock-in obligation: deliver only after countertraders force defense costs up to the payout threshold.
-If the proposer is not capital-constrained and can defend the spread, the strategy reduces how often they need to deliver the proposal's offering without reducing passage.

-The key condition is that defending passage without delivery must remain profitable until the delivery threshold is reached.
-Once total defense costs would offset the futarchy payout, the proposer switches to delivery.
-This gives the proposer a private cost cap: defend passage without delivering while that is profitable, then deliver when the defended price becomes justified by the work itself.
+If bearish traders sell heavily, the proposer keeps buying PASS-ASSET as long as the total manipulation cost under non-delivery is below the cost of doing the work.
+Once non-delivery manipulation would cost more than delivery, the proposer delivers.
+Delivery then makes the defended PASS-ASSET price justified, so the earlier buy-wall purchases are no longer losses from defending an unjustified price.

+The proposer has converted delivery from a default obligation into a resistance-triggered backstop.
+Weak opposition lets them pass and get paid without doing the work.
+Strong opposition forces them to choose the cheaper path: keep manipulating if manipulation costs less than delivery, or deliver if delivery is cheaper.
+This gives the proposer a private cost cap: preserve passage by paying the lower of manipulation cost or delivery cost.
+If the proposer has enough capital to defend the spread, this reduces how often they need to deliver without reducing passage.

 The buy wall must track the PASS/FAIL spread, not a fixed PASS-ASSET price.
 Delivery must make the defended PASS-ASSET price justified, not merely less wrong.

-This can be used by any proposal, including proposals that are +EV if delivered honestly.
-It is harmful to the futarchy because the proposal is only +EV in the delivery branch.
-In that case, the proposer gets paid upon passage, while delivering only when the market has forced their defense costs up to the payout threshold.
+This can be used by any proposal that is +EV if delivered honestly.
+The harm is that futarchy approves the proposal as if delivery were unconditional, while the proposer treats delivery as optional.
+When countertrading is weak, the DAO pays for work that is not done.
+When countertrading is strong, delivery happens only because manipulation became more expensive than work.

 ## Conditional Exit Squeeze